Galoppen & YBT Heat

 Start times from: 10:00 to 12:30.

-NB: the above times are half an hour earlier than for our Forest League events
+NB: the above times are earlier than for our Forest League events

-The Start and Finish are both 200m (a few minutes) from assembly.
+The Start is 200m and the Finish 100m from assembly.

 It is essential that legs are fully covered.